 Where to buy it: We got our bottle from the whisky basement of Harrods (cos we fancy) but you can also grab a bottle from Master of Malt.

-Why we love it: Picture the scene: It's June 2021.
-You're finally allowed to reunite with your entire crew for the first time in a year.
-The whole gang is back together.
+Why we love it: Picture the scene: you're hanging with all your besties.
+The whole gang is together.
 The sun is out.
 The BBQ is lit.
 And this is the bottle you're taking to share.
 Get that cool bag filled with ice, grab a few bottles of ginger ale and hand this baby around.
 It was created for this moment.

 How to drink it: This is a whisky to be served in a highball, so pour it over ice in your fave long glass.
 Soda works, but ginger ale is better.